 This trade means the Panthers have the No. 1 and No. 3 overall selections from the 2018 NFL Draft in their quarterback room.

 Owner David Tepper is heading into his fifth season controlling the Panthers.
 Head coach Matt Rhule — the first coach hired under Tepper — is entering Year 3 of his seven-year, $62 million contract.
 It’s reasonable to assume that both are anxious — at the very least — to launch a legitimate playoff campaign.
 Another losing season will put Rhule’s tenure as head coach in grave jeopardy.

-Football is a team game, but the Panthers’ success ultimately hinges on what Mayfield and/or Darnold can do under center.
+Football is a team game, but the Panthers’ win total ultimately hinges on what Mayfield and/or Darnold can do under center.